Gone to See North America Road Trip. Day 06: Lake Chelan, Washington.

-While riding the “Lady of the Lake II” Lake Chelan in Washington, I caught this Jet Skier lose his grip as he was jumping the wake behind the ship.
-Even though the Nikon D3x does not have the high speed burst rate of the D3, sometimes you get lucky.
+Losing It — Or Darwin Award Candidate.
+While riding the “Lady of the Lake II” ferry crossing Lake Chelan, I caught this Jet Skier lose his grip as he was jumping the wake behind the ship.
+He had been showing off to his girlfriend.
+Even though the Nikon D3x camera does not have the high-speed burst rate of the D3 camera, sometimes you get lucky.
 It appeared that he was OK once his companion made it to his position.

-Reflections at Lilly Lake in Rocky Mountain National Park.
+Summertime Nature in Colorado.
+Rocky Mountain National Park.

 Reflections at Lily Lake in Rocky Mountain National Park.
 When ever possible, I stop at Lily Lake.
 It is part of Rocky Mountain National Park, but outside the paid access part of the park along Colorado Highway 7.
 There is a mother duck and eight ducklings sleeping in the shadows on the far side of the lake in the first panorama image.
 I have also included a closer view of the ducks through a telephoto lens.